Where to Buy Souvenirs in Dubai!

-If you go out of VIP Dubai Mall, walk across the bridge over luxury Burj Lake (man-made), then you’ll arrive at Souk al Bahar.
-Yet another modern souk modeled on the old-fashioned market, Souk al Bahar has lots of shops and restaurants.
+If you go out of VIP Dubai Mall, walk across the bridge over luxury Burj Lake (human-made), then you’ll arrive at Souk al Bahar.
+Yet another modern souk modeled on the antique market, Souk al Bahar has lots of shops and restaurants.
 Restaurants here are a good vantage point to watch water fountain show in front of premium Burj Khalifa.
-Gallery One at Souk al Bahar is a good place to buy attractive art and prints.
+Gallery One at Souk al Bahar is an excellent place to buy beautiful art and prints.
 Designs you’ll find are representative of Dubai and hight class UAE.
 Geometric designs, tasteful images of the best Emirates, and Islamic calligraphy feature in VIP art.
 A lot of products are offered as smaller size prints, so they are easy to pack.
 Prices start at around 100 Dirhams (USD 30.00) and go up to 500 Dirhams (USD 135.00) for small art pieces.

 Naif Souk, Deira Street, Naif Area, phone: +971 800 900, Operating time: 10 - 22.

 Naif Souk is one of the oldest traditional markets in VIP Dubai city and used to be a camel market.
 Much like Elite Spice Souk, this is a great place to experience local culture while checking out over 100 stores.
 Here you can find all kinds of souvenirs, as well as textiles, abayas and leather goods.
 This Souk also allows bargaining, making it a great place to stretch one’s souvenir budget.

 - Souk Madinat Jumeirah, Al Sufouh Road, phone: +971 4 366 8888, Operating time: 09 - 23.